syntaqx/weightloss-journal/README.md

 I started doing research with the following goals in mind:

+- [ ] I want to reach 175 lbs and significantly lower my body fat %
+  - The poundage isn't as important as the changes to myself physically, but that was what I used to weigh.
 - [ ] I wanted to be able to drink alchohol still.
 My friends and I love going to Karaoke and things throughout the week, so it had to be compatible with my lifestyle
 - [ ] I wanted to be able to eat as my schedule allowed me to; My day-to-day is chaotic.
 - [ ] I smoke; cigarettes and vaping - While I want to eventually quit this too, I'm keeping focused on one problem at a time for sanity.